input-output-hk/plinth-static-analyzer-research/audits/Aiken.md

 - **ID-202.
 Continuing output datum and reference scripts can change**: Validation checks output address and value don't change but doesn't validate datum and reference script fields remain unchanged.<br><ins>Detectable pattern</ins>: output validation without datum and reference script field checks [UNVALIDATED-DATUM] [UNVALIDATED-REFERENCE-SCRIPT]
 - **ID-204.
 Missing checks on minting and updating operations**: Creation operation validates some datum fields but doesn't check list fields for duplicates or validate some fields have reasonable values.
 Update operation also missing these checks.<br><ins>Detectable pattern</ins>: lists without uniqueness validation and datum fields without bounds validation [LIST-UNIQUENESS] [PARTIAL-UNVALIDATED-DATUM]
 - **ID-206.
 Arbitrary tokens can be added to values**: Validators check inclusion instead of equality, allowing token dust and UTxO bloat which might increase transaction size and fees.<br><ins>Detectable pattern</ins>: subset value validation instead of equality check [TRASH-TOKENS]
+- **ID-203.
+Multiple tokens can be paid to the same UTxO**: Minting allows multiple tokens in one UTxO, breaking assumptions for subsequent operations.<br><ins>Detectable pattern</ins>: token quantity not validated when minting [INCOMPLETE-TOKEN-VALIDATION]

 **May be relevant**